vgisclabs/sequoia-chameleon-gnupg/README.md

 trusted certs are used as trust roots **if** they can be authenticated.

+Currently, we don't honor the constraint on the lengths of certification chains (parameter `--max-cert-depth`), but this will be implemented at some point.

 ### Known deliberate divergences

 Some features of g10code's GnuPG are deliberately not implemented to